gwidgets/gwty-leaflet/README.md

 Circle circle = L.circle(L.latLng(51.508, 11), 200, options);

 ```
-Trying to create a Leaflet object directly using the new operator will result in an error.
 For more information about Leaflet objects creational patterns, you can refer to [Leaflet's official documentation](http://leafletjs.com/reference.html).

 ## Options